scotch83/scotch83.github.io/_posts/2024-06-12-docker-basics-for-angular-applications.md

 comments: true
 ---

-# Creating a Docker Image for Angular applications

 Docker is a powerful tool that allows developers to package applications and their dependencies into a portable container<!--more-->, ensuring consistency across different environments.
  In this post, we’ll walk through the steps to create a basic Docker image for an Angular web application and serve it locally.